RedChimera/IWD2EE/readme.md

 Trolls no longer fall down and have to be finished off by fire or acid; instead they regenerate faster and have more HP but take significantly more damage from fire and acid.

-## Shapeshifting Sound Fix

-Testing found that shapeshifting in a previous version of semiOverhaul could result in a weird sound loop.
-This component should fix the problem if it comes up, but is not otherwise necessary.

 ## More Accurate Saving Throws for Enemies

 This component adjusts all enemy saving throws in the game, making them roughly equal to the player's saving throws at the same level.
 Thus, a level 10 enemy fighter will have similar saving throws to a level 10 fighter in the party.